Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Background

 In data analysis, the ability to drill down and roll up data is crucial for extracting meaningful insights from large datasets~\cite{van2013process}.
 This capability is particularly significant in multi-dimensional data analysis, where data is examined across various dimensions, adding complexity to the task.
 Tools like Microsoft Excel and Online Analytical Processing (OLAP) systems highlight the practical utility and importance of these techniques in real-world applications.

 The concepts of drilling down and rolling up were recognized early in process mining~\cite{van2013process, van2014process}. van der Aalst introduced the concept of Process Cubes in 2013, emphasizing OLAP operations such as slice, dice, drill-down, and roll-up to support data-driven process analysis~\cite{van2013process}.
-Bolt and van der Aalst later implemented Process Cubes~\cite{van2013process, bolt2015multidimensional} as a plugin for ProM and as a standalone Java application.
+Bolt and van der Aalst later implemented Process Cubes~\cite{van2013process, bolt2015multidimensional} as a ProM plugin and a standalone Java application.
 These implementations allowed analysts to apply OLAP operations to process cubes and transform the results into traditional event logs by mapping one of the attributes to the case ID.
-However, this work did not support multi-dimensional process mining because Object-Centric Process Mining (OCPM) had not yet been defined back in time.
+However, this work did not support multi-dimensional process mining because Object-Centric Process Mining (OCPM) had not yet been defined at that time.

 Process cubes have since been applied in various domains.
-For example, Gupta and Sureka modeled a process cube with nine dimensions for defect resolution processes~\cite{gupta2014process}, demonstrating the application of OLAP operations. van der Aalst et al.\cite{van2015comparative} used process cubes in education to compare the performance of student groups in a course.
-Bolt et al. proposed integrating process mining with analytic workflows for large-scale comparative analyses\cite{bolt2015exploiting}.
+For example, Gupta and Sureka modeled a process cube with nine dimensions for defect resolution processes~\cite{gupta2014process}, demonstrating the application of OLAP operations. van der Aalst et al.~\cite{van2015comparative} used process cubes in education to compare the performance of student groups in a course.
+Bolt et al. proposed integrating process mining with analytic workflows for large-scale comparative analyses~\cite{bolt2015exploiting}.
 Jalali employed drill-down, roll-up, slice, and dice operations to investigate Dutch autonomous administrative authorities using process cubes, focusing on both control-flow and resource perspectives~\cite{jalali2016reflections}.

-In healthcare, Weerdt et al. demonstrated how drill-up (another name for roll-up) and drill-down operators can reveal insights into care flows to improve clinical processes\cite{de2013getting}.
-Additionally, Yeshchenko et al. highlighted the need for drill-down and roll-up operations in process drift analysis, extending the application of these techniques beyond process exploration to identifying concept drift\cite{yeshchenko2021visual}.
+In healthcare, Weerdt et al. demonstrated how drill-up (another name for roll-up) and drill-down operators can reveal insights into care flows to improve clinical processes~\cite{de2013getting}.
+Additionally, Yeshchenko et al. highlighted the need for drill-down and roll-up operations in process drift analysis, extending the application of these techniques beyond process exploration to identifying concept drift~\cite{yeshchenko2021visual}.